Facts about Obsessive Compulsive Disorder

 Although most people with OCD realize their obsessions are irrational, they believe the only way to relieve their anxiety or discomfort is to perform compulsions.
 Unfortunately, any relief provided by the compulsions is only temporary and ends up reinforcing the obsession, creating a gradually-worsening cycle of OCD behavior.

 Far too often, people with OCD suffer in silence, unaware that their symptoms are caused by a neurobiological problem.
 Like others who have illnesses such as asthma or diabetes, people with OCD can learn to manage their symptoms.
-Appropriate treatment produces changes in the brain by weakening old neurological pathways and strengthening new ones, allowing it to function more normally.
+The appropriate treatment produces changes in the brain by weakening old neurological pathways and strengthening new ones, allowing it to function more normally.
 Fortunately, research continually provides new information about finding ways to understand and treat OCD.
-And the prognosis for people who suffer with OCD is more hopeful than ever before.
+And the prognosis for people who suffer from OCD is more hopeful than ever before.

 Who is Affected by OCD?